-The Office of Management and Budget is responsible for maintaining and updating statistical area classifications, a task it has done every decade since the 1950 Census.
-OMB establishes and maintains the definitions of these areas solely for statistical purposes.
-The classification is intended to provide nationally consistent definitions for collecting, tabulating, and publishing federal statistics.
+The Office of Management and Budget is responsible for maintaining and updating statistical area delineations, a task it has performed every decade since the 1950 Census.
+OMB establishes and maintains these areas solely for statistical purposes.
+The delineations are intended to provide a nationally consistent set of geographic areas for collecting, tabulating, and publishing federal statistics.
 More information, including both the 2010- and 2000-based standards for delineating federal statistical areas, is available on the OMB website.

-Comparison of Geographic Coverage Between the 2000 and 1990 Definitions:
+Comparison of Geographic Coverage Between the 2000 and 1990 Delineations: